-Important SEO Trends For 2019
+Important SEO Trends

 In today’s eCommerce world, search engine optimization (or SEO) has proven to be one of the most useful and innovative tools for internet marketing and increasing your sales.
 But SEO is always changing and growing, it’s a constantly evolving mechanism.
-So here are some of the most important SEO trends for 2019 and some useful tips for navigating them.
+So here are some of the most important SEO trends and some useful tips for navigating them.

 1. Define Your SEO Goals